vvfosprojects/vvfgeofleet/README.md

 # Dependencies
-VVFGeoFleet backend depends on the following libraries.
+VVFGeoFleet backend depends (also) on the following libraries.

 * **MongoDB.Driver**: C# driver for MongoDB;
 * **SimpleInjector**: Dependency Injection (DI) library;